Skip to Content

 Experience holiday magic at Pier 39, which comes alive with festive decorations and a giant Christmas tree.
 Each of the 13,000 energy-efficient LED lights, 400 ornaments, and 150 bows are individually secured onto the 60 foot tree, which takes about 3 weeks to decorate.

 A dazzling light show will also illuminate the tree every 30 minutes from 5pm to 10pm every night.
-Pier 39 also hosts an annual tree lighting ceremony – more details about the event, as well as other holiday happenings, will be posted here.
-2020 dates and details are still TBA,
+Pier 39 also hosts an annual tree lighting ceremony.
+Check the events calendar more details about the event, as well as other holiday happenings.

 Lighted Boat Parade at Fisherman’s Wharf

 Watch as boats adorned with festive lights and decor parade around the San Francisco Bay in the oldest and largest lighted boat parade in the San Francisco Bay.
-The parade is presented by the Fisherman’s Wharf Community Benefit District and the St. Francis Yacht Club, and is a unique way to experience Christmas in San Francisco.
+The parade is presented by the Fisherman’s Wharf Community Benefit District and the St. Francis Yacht Club, and is one of the most unique San Francisco Christmas events.

 The parade starts just off Pier 39 and continues along the waterfront past Fisherman’s Wharf, Fort Mason, the St. Francis Yacht Club, and Crissy Field.
-The 2020 parade is TBD, but the boats will remain lighted throughout the season (the best place to view them is at Sport Fishing Harbor between Jones and Taylor Streets).
 You can find more information about the parade and fleet here.

 Photo credit: Fisherman’s Wharf / Ghirardelli Square